WormBase/ACKnowledge/README.md

 06-03-2019

 ### Introduction
-We are proud to introduce our new AFP system, which leverages text mining to help authors curate their papers and send data to WormBase!
+We are proud to introduce our new ACKnowledge system, which leverages text mining to help authors curate their papers and send data to WormBase!
 The system replaces the previous form which required authors to submit data manually through free-text forms.</p>